Yale-BIM/f21-assignments/assignment-3/README.md

 #### System Requirements
-As for the prior assignments, you should have access to a computer with `Ubuntu 16.04` and `ROS Kinetic` to complete the homework.
+This assignment can all be completed using Python 2.7 in Ubuntu 16.04 (or 18.04).
+Potentially, it can also be completed in OS X or Windows (though this was not fully tested at the time the assignment was made public).
+For training neural networks, we recommend that you use cloud services if your don't have access to a GPU.

-> NOTE: If you have Ubuntu 18.04, you can also complete this homework using ROS Melodic.
+> If you are using OS X,
+you may need to install packages like pip with [Homebrew](https://brew.sh/).

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitLab](http://www.gitlab.com) repository.